abhimessi16/Misinformation-Investigate-UI/README.md

 Clone the repo - https://github.com/abhimessi16/Misinformation-Investigate-Feed-API
 - cd into repo folder
-- create a virtual environment - recommended
+- Create a virtual environment - recommended
 - Run - pip install -r requirements.txt
 - Create a .env file using .envExample.
 Add the kafka broker urls.
 - Change the kafka topic name in params file if necessary